Decoding "Do You Understand?" in Spanish: A thorough look

 7. ¿Está claro?
 (Formal/Informal)

-"¿Está claro?" means "Is it clear?".
-This phrase can be used in both formal and informal settings, depending on the tone and context.
+"¿Está claro?But " means "Is it clear? ".
+In real terms, this phrase can be used in both formal and informal settings, depending on the tone and context.
 It’s a concise and versatile option.

 8. ¿Se entiende?
 (Informal/Formal, depending on context)